Our service for working carers

 It may be that finding work, or an apprenticeship is the last thing on your mind and you’re focussed at the moment on your caring role.
 However, it may be that you’d quite like to know what is out there but circumstances have meant you haven’t had much guidance or support with where to look, or you’re unsure how to get experience.
-Perhaps you’ve worked in the past but had to give it up because of caring for someone at home and would now like to look into options again.
-Or perhaps, because of your caring role, you would only be able to do a few hours but would still value training in something – perhaps for later on.
+Perhaps you’ve worked in the past but had to give it up to care for someone at home and would now like to look at options again.
+Perhaps, because of your caring role, you would only be able to do a few hours but would still value some training.

 Sheffield Futures offers a wide range of support to enable people of all ages to look into what job they might most enjoy doing, then they can help to identify the relevant training and support you into finding a suitable job.
-They are also able to offer advice and guidance such as helping you to write your CV and to support you to develop confidence in interviews.
+They can also offer advice and guidance to help you write a CV and support you to develop confidence in interviews.

 If you’re finding it difficult to balance education or work with your caring role, or feel you may do so in the future, please contact the Carer Advice Line on 0114 272 8362).
 Our Carer Advisors will be happy to discuss this with you to help you to find the right balance, or maybe refer you for specialist support from SOHAS.